Trail Blazers vs. Jazz odds, prediction, spread, time: 2026 NBA picks for Thursday, Feb. 12 from proven model

 How to make Trail Blazers vs. Jazz picks

-The SportsLine model is projecting Portland's Deni Avdija to score 22.3 points on average and be one of five Trail Blazers players to score 10.6 or more points.
-Utah's Lauri Markkanen, meanwhile, is projected to have 22.9 points as six Jazz players score 11.2 points or more.
+Portland ranks dead last in 3-point percentage, commits the most turnovers per game and is third-worst in field goal percentage, as it's a task for it to put points on the scoreboard.
+Utah, meanwhile, is projected to have no players reach 18 points as the Jazz are forecasted to score nearly 10 points under their season average.

-It has also generated an against-the-spread pick that hits well over 60% of simulations.
+It has also generated an against-the-spread pick that hits in 60% of simulations.
 You can head to SportsLine to see the model's NBA picks.